tonimelisma/Relay-Android/PRD.md

 ## ✅ Summary

 This PRD breaks the app into self-contained phases with increasing functionality.
 You can ship early, test often, and refactor later without overcommitting to architecture from day one.
+Flow-level assertions have been added to validate DAO/repository reactivity in Phase 4.1.